doomlab/shiny-server/MOTE Blogdown/content/deptdiffM.md

 # Example

 In a study to test the effects of science fiction movies on people's belief in the supernatural, seven people completed a measure of belief in the supernatural before and after watching a popular science fiction movie.
-Higher scores indicated high levels of belief.
-The mean difference score was 1.143, while the standard deviation of the difference scores was 2.12 (the standard error difference was .800).
+Participants' scores are shown with high scores indicating high levels of belief.
 The data are available on [GitHub](https://github.com/doomlab/shiny-server/tree/master/MOTE/examples).
 Example output from JASP, SPSS, and SAS are shown below.

 **JASP**
 ![Dependent t JASP](https://raw.githubusercontent.com/doomlab/shiny-server/master/MOTE/examples/dependent%20t%20JASP.png)